Struktal/Struktal/README.md

 #### Generate URLs
 The ``Router`` class also offers a method to generate routes that you can add into your PHP script to set button or link redirects or similar.

 This comes in handy specially if you want the URL of a route with may GET parameters.
-By handing the routes name and the array of parameters that should be bound into the URL, it will return the URI with all GET parameters set.
+By handing the route's name and the array of parameters that should be bound into the URL, it will return the URI with all GET parameters set.

 Assumed you have already added the following route:
 ```php